revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Git.md

 <blockquote>

-- Ideally the contents of .git folder are modified by `git` command, we are not supposed to tamper any files manually.
+- Ideally, the contents of the  .git folder are modified by the `git` command, we are not supposed to tamper with any files manually.
-- The .git folder contains all information that is necessary for the project and all information relating commits, remote repository address, etc.
+- The .git folder contains all information that is necessary for the project and all information relating to commits, remote repository address, etc.
-- It also contains a log which stores the commit history and helps to roll back to the desired version of the code.
+- It also contains a log that stores the commit history and helps to roll back to the desired version of the code.
 </blockquote>

 </details>